 \section{Methodology}

-In order to interpret the molecular gas kinematics, which we describe in detail in Section \ref{individual}, we attempted to model them with a simple disc model using $^{\rm 3D}$BAROLO \citep{2015MNRAS.451.3021D}.
-The aim of this modelling is to help us identify non-circular motions that could be associated with inflows or outflows (see e.g. \citealt{2019MNRAS.489.1927S,2020arXiv200305663D}).
+In order to interpret the molecular gas kinematics, which we describe in detail in Section \ref{individual}, we attempted to model them with a simple disk model using $^{\rm 3D}$BAROLO \citep{2015MNRAS.451.3021D}.
+The aim of this modeling is to help us identify noncircular motions that could be associated with inflows or outflows (see Fig. \ref{kinematics} and e.g., \citealt{2019MNRAS.489.1927S,2020arXiv200305663D}).
 The fits were done following the methodology described in \citet{2018ApJ...859..144A} and \citet{2020arXiv200305663D}.
-We first ran the model for each galaxy by fixing the kinematic center to the coordinates of the 1.3 mm continuum and the disc scale height to the default thin disc approximation describing a CO disc whose vertical structure is mostly unresolved at our spatial resolution.
-We allowed the systemic and rotation velocities, velocity dispersion, disc inclination and PA to vary and used uniform weighting.
+We first ran the model for each galaxy by fixing the kinematic center to the coordinates of the 1.3 mm continuum and the disk scale height to the default thin disk approximation describing a CO disk whose vertical structure is mostly unresolved at our spatial resolution.
+We allowed the systemic and rotation velocities, velocity dispersion, disk inclination and PA to vary and used uniform weighting.
 We then ran the model again fixing the systemic velocity, inclination and PA to the average values derived from the first run, so only rotation velocity and velocity dispersion are allowed to vary.
 By subtracting the model velocity map from the observed mean velocity field, we obtained mean-velocity residual maps that we use to investigate deviations from circular motions.
 We did the same with the velocity dispersion maps.